 1. No Team Meetings

-Many of us have endured unproductive and seemingly pointless team meetings, and sat through them knowing that our energies could be focused in more productive pursuits.
-It's not just the attendance that sucks up time and energy, resources are spent on the planning, preparation, traveling, reporting, and action taking associated with meetings.
+Many of us have endured unproductive and seemingly pointless team meetings and sat through them knowing that our energies could be focused on more productive pursuits.
+It's not just the attendance that sucks up time and energy.
+Resources are spent on the planning, preparation, traveling, reporting, and action-taking associated with meetings.
 Working solo can avoid many negatives and be more efficient, as well as fulfilling.

 2. Reduced Distractions

-You may want to focus on your own workload, but all sorts of interruptions and hinderances can occur when you work with others.
-There can be interference from co-workers who want to chat to you, gossip, or seek your opinion on something trivial.
+You may want to focus on your own workload, but all sorts of interruptions and hindrances can occur when you work with others.
+There can be interference from co-workers who want to chat with you, gossip, or seek your opinion on something trivial.

 3. Time Management Control

-If you are in the mood, or need to get something done urgently, you can work long hours.
-If you are sorely in need a break, you can work less.
+If you are in the mood or need to get something done urgently, you can work long hours.
+If you are sorely in need of a break, you can work less.
 You are not so beholden to the needs or whims of others.

 4. More Relaxed Environment

 Working independently often means that you can undertake your tasks in a less formal and restrictive atmosphere, especially if you work from home.
-There is often more opportunity to wear cozier clothing, play your favorite music or podcast in the background, as well as sit in comfy furniture.
-A more relaxed environment can improve your productivity as well as sense of wellbeing.
+There is often more opportunity to wear cozier clothing, play your favorite music or podcast in the background, as well as sit on comfy furniture.
+A more relaxed environment can improve your productivity as well as your sense of well-being.